Panelas

-Panelas is a city in the state of Pernambuco, Brazil.
+Panelas (/Central northeastern portuguese pronunciation: [pɐ̃ˈnɛlɐ(s)]/) is a city in the state of Pernambuco, Brazil.
 It is located 182.6 km away from Recife, the state capital.
-Panelas has an estimated (IBGE 2020) population of 26,456 inhabitants.
+Panelas has an estimated (2022 Census) population of 22,991 inhabitants.

 Economy

 The main economic activities in Panelas are based in agribusiness, especially sugarcane and manioc, as well as livestock such as cattle, goats, sheep, and poultry.